SOFTS-NY cocoa consolidates, sugar and robusta coffee climb

 * Ivory Coast exported 785,700 tonnes of raw cocoa beans between October 2022 and February 2023, down about 1.5% from the same period a year earlier, port data showed on Tuesday.

-* Dealers noted that abundant rains in Ivory Coast, however, could improve the outlook for the upcoming mid-crop, which runs from April until September.
+* Dealers noted that abundant rain in Ivory Coast, however, could improve the outlook for the coming mid-crop, which runs from April until September.

 SUGAR

-* May raw sugar SBc1 rose 0.8% to 21.09 cents per lb supported by a slightly weaker dollar and gains in energy markets.
+* May raw sugar SBc1 rose 0.6% to 21.06 cents per lb, supported by a slightly weaker dollar and gains in energy markets.

-* Dealers noted Brazilian sugar producers had taken advantage of comparatively high prices to hedge a higher proportion of expected 2023/24 exports that normal.
+* Dealers noted that Brazilian sugar producers had taken advantage of comparatively high prices to hedge a higher proportion of expected 2023/24 exports than normal.
 Raw sugar futures rose to a six-year high at the end of February.

-* India's top sugar-producing state, Maharashtra, could churn out nearly 16% less sugar than previously estimated as mills are closing early due to limited availability of sugar cane, a senior state government official told Reuters on Monday.
+* India's top sugar-producing state, Maharashtra, could produce nearly 16% less sugar than previously estimated because mills are closing early owing to limited availability of sugar cane, a senior state government official told Reuters on Monday.

 COFFEE

-* Dealers said the market was supported partly by an increased use of robusta coffee in blends, particularly in developing countries, driven by its lower cost in comparison with arabica supplies.
+* Dealers said the market was supported partly by increased use of robusta coffee in blends, particularly in developing countries, driven by its lower cost compared with arabica.

 (( nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net))